AitoDotAI/sarcasm-on-reddit/README.md

 ```

-### 2. Search for comments which have word "cool" in them
+### 2. Search for comments which have the word "cool" in them

 Hint: Text operators